-- 6.2 The CAO / Secretary-Treasurer shall include such notice of motion in full in the agenda for the meeting concerned. - 6.3 Reports of Committees included in the Authority agenda shall constitute notice of motion with respect to any matter contained in such reports and recommended by any such Committee for adoption by the Authority. - 6.4 Staff reports in the Authority agenda not having been considered by any Committee for adoption, shall constitute notice of motion for the purposes of any motion brought to the Authority with respect thereto. - 6.5 Notwithstanding the foregoing, any motion or other business may be introduced for consideration of the Authority provided that it is made clear that to delay such motion or other business for the consideration of an appropriate Standing Committee would not be in the best interest of the Authority and that the introduction of the motion or other business shall be upon an affirmative vote of the majority of the members of the Authority present. - 6.6 Any motion called from the Chair and for whatever reason deferred in three successive regular meetings of the Authority or Committee which is not proceeded with shall be deemed to be withdrawn. - 6.7 Reconsideration of a motion previously adopted by the Authority requires a two-thirds majority of the Board (i.e. based on a membership of 21; 14 or more Members present equals two thirds majority).
+- 7.1 Except as otherwise provided in this Regulation, a notice of motion to be made at an Authority or Committee meeting shall be given in writing and shall be delivered to the CAO / Secretary-Treasurer not less than seven (7) business days prior to the date and time of the meeting, to be included in the agenda for the Authority or Committee meeting at which the motion is to be introduced. - 7.2 The CAO / Secretary-Treasurer shall include such notice of motion in full in the agenda for the meeting concerned. - 7.3 Reports of Committees included in the Authority agenda shall constitute notice of motion with respect to any matter contained in such reports and recommended by any such Committee for adoption by the Authority. - 7.4 Staff reports in the Authority agenda not having been considered by any Committee for adoption, shall constitute notice of motion for the purposes of any motion brought to the Authority with respect thereto. - 7.5 Notwithstanding the foregoing, any motion or other business may be introduced for consideration of the Authority provided that it is made clear that to delay such motion or other business for the consideration of an appropriate Standing Committee would not be in the best interest of the Authority and that the introduction of the motion or other business shall be upon an affirmative vote of the majority of the members of the Authority present. - 7.6 Any motion called from the Chair and for whatever reason deferred in three successive regular meetings of the Authority or Committee which is not proceeded with shall be deemed to be withdrawn. - 7.7 Reconsideration of a motion previously adopted by the Authority requires a two-thirds majority of the Board (i.e. based on a membership of 21; 14 or more Members present equals two thirds majority).

-7. Delegations
+8. Delegations

-- 7.1 Any person or organization desiring an opportunity to address the Authority may make a request in writing to the CAO / Secretary-Treasurer fourteen (14) days in advance of a scheduled meeting if such request is to be included in the agenda of that meeting.
+- 8.1 Any person or organization desiring an opportunity to address the Authority may make a request in writing to the CAO / Secretary-Treasurer fourteen (14) days in advance of a scheduled meeting if such request is to be included in the agenda of that meeting.
 A detailed brief of their presentation, including any presentation materials to be used, outlining the request/direction the presenter is seeking from the Standing Committee or the Board and if applicable, the name, address and telephone number of any person(s) or organization which he or she represents.
-The brief will form part of the official record of the proceedings of Committee or the Board and therefore will be a public document. - 7.2 The CAO / Secretary-Treasurer is empowered to seek clarifications from the person or organization if the submitted statement is ambiguous and/or requires further explanation. - 7.3 Any person or organization requesting an opportunity to address the Authority but not having made a written request to do so in accordance with Section 10.1 may appear before a meeting of the Authority but will be heard only if approved by a ruling of the majority of the Board Members at the meeting.
+The brief will form part of the official record of the proceedings of Committee or the Board and therefore will be a public document. - 8.2 The CAO / Secretary-Treasurer is empowered to seek clarifications from the person or organization if the submitted statement is ambiguous and/or requires further explanation.

-7.4 It will be at the discretion of the NPCA Board Chair, in consultation with the CAO / Secretary - Treasurer, to determine whether the delegation is an appropriate matter to be considered by the Board.
+- 8.3 Any person or organization requesting an opportunity to address the Authority but not having made a written request to do so in accordance with Section 8.1 may appear before a meeting of the Authority but will be heard only if approved by a ruling of the majority of the Board Members at the meeting. - 8.4 It will be at the discretion of the NPCA Board Chair, in consultation with the CAO / Secretary Treasurer, to determine whether the delegation is an appropriate matter to be considered by the Board.